-Let's first understand how events group into an issue.
-The issue
+Let's first understand how errors and transactions group into an issue.
+For example, the issue

 testTypeIssue16 has 18 events that Sentry grouped into an issue because they share the same